karschsp/band-names/BAND-NAMES.md

 * The Sliders
 * The Sore Thumbs
 * The Spacious Basements
+* The Street Dates
+* The Sunday Bests
 * The Tagalongs
 * The Tells
 * The Third Wheels